PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 2. The Reverse Stroke - Your Brakes and Backup

-Think of this as the forward stroke in reverse, but with a few key differences.
-I once avoided a nasty collision with a party barge on Lake Austin thanks to quick reverse strokes.
+Think of this as the forward stroke in reverse, with a few key differences.
+I once avoided a collision with a party barge on Lake Austin thanks to quick reverse strokes executed correctly.

-3. Push blade toward bow using torso rotation
+3. Push the blade forward toward the bow using torso rotation

-5. Use back face of paddle (no need to flip)
+5. Use the back face of the paddle blade - no need to flip the paddle over

 3. The Forward Sweep Stroke - Turning With Power

-This stroke turns your kayak while maintaining momentum - crucial for navigating winding rivers.
-Unlike using just forward strokes on one side, sweeps turn you efficiently.
+This stroke turns your kayak while maintaining forward momentum - crucial for navigating winding rivers.
+Unlike using only forward strokes on one side (which slows you down), sweeps maintain efficiency.

-2. Place blade near feet, far from hull
+2. Place the blade near your feet but far from the hull - start of the arc

 4. The Reverse Sweep - Spinning on a Dime

-Perfect for tight spots or quick 180s.
-I use this constantly when fishing to reposition without losing my spot.
+Perfect for tight spots or executing quick 180-degree turns.
+I use this constantly when kayak fishing to reposition without drifting from my target area.

 5. The Draw Stroke - Sideways Movement

 Essential for docking at floating platforms or rafting up with other kayakers.
-This stroke moves you laterally without turning.
+This stroke moves you laterally without turning the boat.

 Kayak Paddle Strokes Chart